 2. Driving business value from data assets is a top organizational priority.

 Many companies, established before the current era of digital/data native organizations emerged, make the mistake of underestimating the value of their data assets and thus treat data as just another technology, not something key to success.
 That may have been true in the days of old, but today advances in technology let companies large and small mine data that drives business value through deeper insights, automation, or compliance.
 This makes data a key business asset with the power to benefit the organization similar to Intellectual Property, Brand Image, etc.

 3. Understand that the data is yours so get to know it.

 Make understanding and appreciating data a priority for all employees.
 Frequently educate and demonstrate how the company is making data a mission critical element and share quantifiable examples of how the organization is getting more from data.
 Champion and celebrate the wins, successes, and impacts on the business.
 For example, share how your financial data was leveraged to build machine learning models that identified fraud and put a stop to financial losses.

 4. Identify, designate, and empower data champions in your organization.

 Data champions help everyone adopt the language of data, cite data, use data, and promote data.
 This expands on the “train the trainer” concept and incorporates change management techniques into evolving your organization into a data-driven organization.

 There’s no doubt that building a data-driven culture takes an all-inclusive approach.
 Time and effort are musts, and executive support is essential for success.
 The benefits far outweigh any drawbacks because the power of data has been proven.
 Start your transformation into a data-driven culture today…your competitors certainly are.

-Ian Foley co-leads RevGen’s Analytics and Insights practice and is passionate about helping his clients along the journey to build a data-driven culture.
+Ian Foley is a Vice President at RevGen and leads our Analytics and Insights practice.
+He is passionate about helping his clients along the journey to build a data-driven culture.